August 11, 2011

-- Through its role on the Trade and Environmental Policy Advisory Committee (TEPAC), HSI advises the U.S. Trade Representative (USTR) and Environmental Protection Agency (EPA) on matters arising in the course of WTO negotiations.
+- Through its role on the Trade and Environmental Policy Advisory Committee (TEPAC), HSI advises the U.S. Trade Representative (USTR) on policy issues involving trade and the environment (including animals).

-- HSI attends WTO ministerial conferences, such as those held in 2003 (Cancun, Mexico) and 2005 (Hong Kong) where then HSI President Patricia Forkan was selected to represent TEPAC as a U.S. government advisor.
+- HSI attends WTO ministerial conferences, such as the one held in 2013 (Bali, Indonesia) where HSI Vice President Kitty Block was selected to represent TEPAC as a U.S. government advisor.

 - HSI frequently provides comments and/or testimony to Congress and USTR regarding the intersection of animal protection and international trade issues.

 - HSI closely follows and prepares amicus curiae briefs in WTO disputes involving animal issues.

 The current round of WTO negotiations, called the Doha Development Round, began in November 2001 and is focused on lowering trade barriers while encouraging sustainable economic development.
 Although controversial issues such as agricultural subsidies have hindered recent progress, the passage of the Bali Package—which addresses some of the Doha Round agenda—at the Ninth Ministerial Conference in December 2013 may be a sign that the tide is turning.
 A number of significant issues involving animal protection have been discussed, including promotion of humane sustainable agriculture and elimination of global fisheries subsidies.
 Resolution of these two issues prior to conclusion of the Round would likely not only have myriad benefits for animals, but would also assist with economic development in developing and least developed countries.